ricardovsilva/resume/README.md

 ## Aditional Information

-I have a North American Business Visa (expires in 2023)
 I have EMV knowledge and Java Applets for Smartcards (bank and transport cards).
 I also have two years of experience with user support and I.T. infrastructure.